allmonday/pydantic-resolve/README.md

 It can reduce the code complexity in the data assembly process, making the code closer to the ER model and more maintainable.

+> Using an ER oriented modeling approach, it can provide you with a 3 to 5 times increase in development efficiency and reduce code volume by more than 50%.

 With the help of pydantic, it can describe data structures in a graph-like relationship like GraphQL, and can also make adjustments based on business needs while fetching data.

-It can easily cooperate with FastAPI to build frontend friendly data structures on the backend and provide them to the frontend in the form of a TypeScript SDK.
+It can easily run with FastAPI to build frontend friendly data structures on the backend and provide them to the frontend in the form of a TypeScript SDK.

-> Using an ERD-oriented modeling approach, it can provide you with a 3 to 5 times increase in development efficiency and reduce code volume by more than 50%.

-It provides resolve and post methods for pydantic objects.
+Basically it just provides resolve and post methods for pydantic and dataclass objects.

-- resolve is usually used to fetch data
+- resolve is used to fetch data
-- post can be used to do additional processing after fetching data
+- post is used to do additional processing after fetching data

 And this is a recursive process, the resolve process finishs after all descendants are done.